 - chicken stock and refrigerator bake 'n serve biscuits - all the flavor in half the time!

 - flour, butter and olive oil - help flavor and thicken the stew.

-Rather than cooking a whole chicken all day long (not that there’s anything wrong with that!) we’re using rotisserie chicken.
+Rather than cooking a whole chicken all day (not that there's anything wrong with that!), we're using rotisserie chicken.

-Using refrigerator biscuits for the dumplings makes for another great shortcut!!
-Since we won’t be using all of the biscuits, you can bake the rest of the rolls in oven and serve them with your meal!
+Using refrigerator biscuits instead of making drop dumplings makes for another great shortcut!!
+Since we won't be using all of the biscuits, you can bake the rest of the rolls in oven and serve them with your meal!